A data-driven epidemic model with social structure for understanding the COVID-19 infection on a heavily affected Italian Province: Introduction

-Among the most known models for describing epidemic dynamics is the so-called SIR model \cite{Anderson,SIR,BCF,DH,HWH00}, which furnishes the number of individuals through three mutually exclusive compartments: Susceptible, Infected and Recovered.
-More complex models can be certainly derived and can describe more in details the epidemic such as the SIAR model \cite{Chisholm} in which Asymptomatic are taken into account or the SEIARD one \cite{Gatto} in which Exposed and Death individuals are also considered.
-However, one main limitation in the direction of enriching the model is the difficulty associated to the calibration of the parameters needed to make the necessary step from mathematical description to the real world application which in the specific case of COVID-19 remains of paramount importance.
+Among the most known models for describing epidemic dynamics is the so-called SIR model,\cite{Anderson,BCF,DH,HWH00,SIR} which furnishes the number of individuals through three mutually exclusive compartments: Susceptible, Infected and Recovered.
+More complex models can be certainly derived and can describe more in details the epidemic such as the SIAR model,\cite{Chisholm} in which Asymptomatic are taken into account or the SEIAR one,\cite{Gatto} in which Exposed individuals are also considered.
+However, one main limitation in the direction of enriching the model is the difficulty associated to the calibration of the parameters needed to bridge such mathematical descriptions to the real world application which in the specific case of COVID-19 remains of paramount importance.
 In many cases, data sets are not even at disposal and the setting of complex models, involving many parameters, is done based on an empirical analysis.
 Another fundamental aspect regards the fact that data are affected by errors and a way to measure this uncertainty should be set into place.